-There comes a point in every baby’s life, usually when they’re approaching six months old, when milk just doesn’t quite cut it any more and both you and your baby are ready to start the journey of introducing solid foods.
+There comes a point in every baby’s life, usually when they’re approaching six months old, when milk just doesn’t quite cut it any more and both you and your baby are ready to start the journey of introducing solid foods, known as "weaning".

 Weaning is the process of introducing your baby to solid foods alongside their usual breast milk or formula.
 'Weaning is a really exciting journey,’ says nutritionist Charlotte Stirling-Reed.
 ‘You get to introduce your baby to one of life’s real pleasures!’